-That list of games includes some heavy hitters like Marvel's Spider-Man: Miles Morales, Sackboy: A Big Adventure and Demon’s Souls, all of which are from Sony's first-party studios, while you can also pick up some big third-party games like Call of Duty: Black Ops Cold War, Godfall and Watchdogs: Legion.
+However, the list of noteworthy PS5 games is growing and includes some first-party heavy hitters like Sackboy: A Big Adventure, Demon’s Souls, Destruction AllStars, Horizon Forbidden West, Returnal, and Gran Turismo 7.
+You can also pick up some big third-party games like Resident Evil Village, Call of Duty: Vanguard, and Watch Dogs: Legion.

-Last but not least, there's also the indie charmer Bugsnax (that one with the infuriatingly catchy theme tune), which will be available as the console's first PlayStation Plus downloadable game (you'll need to subscribe, if you haven't already, to PS Plus to access it).
+There are also various independent games that are worth a shout, like the indie charmer Bugsnax (that one with the infuriatingly catchy theme tune), which was available as the console's first PlayStation Plus downloadable game.

 Those masterpieces that we mentioned earlier?
 Those are all part of Sony's new PlayStation Plus Collection: a small library of hits from the PS4 that Sony's making free to PlayStation Plus subscribers on the PS5.

-Some real mainstream hits are included, but also some less-popular gems that are well worth checking out, like Persona 5 and The Last Guardian.
-The PlayStation Plus Collection might never swell to the size of Microsoft's Xbox Game Pass lineup, but even with the 18 games available right now it's a great perk for PS Plus subscribers.
+Some real mainstream classics are included, but also some less-popular gems that are well worth checking out, like Persona 5 and The Last Guardian.
+The PlayStation Plus Collection might never swell to the size of Microsoft's Xbox Game Pass lineup, but even with the 19 games available right now, it's a great perk for PS Plus subscribers.

-We're as disappointed as you are with that lack of backwards-compatibility support for Sony’s previous generation of games, particularly as Xbox 360 games (physical discs included) work on the Xbox Series X, but it's not uncommon for a new console to only support the last generation of games as manufacturers look to the future.
+We're as disappointed as you are with the lack of backward-compatibility support for Sony’s previous generation of games, particularly as Xbox 360 and original Xbox games (physical discs included) work on the Xbox Series X, but it's not uncommon for a new console to only support the last generation of games as manufacturers look to the future.

-Accessing your old PS4 games is thankfully a cinch on Sony's new system.
-Simply select the Library icon and the PS5 will automatically pull in all your digital purchases and previously installed games, providing you're signed into your PlayStation Network account.
+Accessing your old PS4 games is thankfully a cinch on Sony's new system, though.
+Simply select the Library icon and the PS5 will automatically pull in all your digital purchases and previously installed games, providing you're signed in to your PlayStation Network account.